 Students registered only in courses which have been designated as "off campus" are exempt from paying all fees except tuition, a building use fee of \$3 per semester credit hour, laboratory fees and I.D. card.

 REFUNDS

-Refund of fees shall be made to students officially withdrawing according to the following withdrawal schedule:
+Refund of fees (Tuition, Student Services Fee, Laboratory Fee and Residence Hall Rent) shall be made to students officially withdrawing according to the following schedule: